Eyr3/FLTracer/README.md

 This is the Additional Experimental Results for FLTracer ([PDF](https://github.com/Eyr3/FLTracer/blob/main/FLTracer_Additional_Experimental_Results.pdf)).

-## DEPENDENCIES
+## Dependencies
-Our code is implemented and tested on pytorch.
+Our code is implemented and evaluated on pytorch.
 The following packages are used by our code.

 - `torch==2.0.1`
 - `numpy==1.24.3`